pallotron/yubiswitch/README.md

 # How to create DMG for distribution

+You need to make sure that you sign all applications and frameworks, also you need to make sure the `dmg` file is signed (the bash script `createdmg.sh` does this for you).
+You need to sign the app with an official Mac deevloper profile.

 When you want to create a release:
 - Tag repo with vx.y, ie `git tag -a -m 'comment that describe the changes' v0.2`
 - Compile release app bundle in Xcode